Where To Stay In Santorini: Oia’s Gorgeous Charisma Suites

 There are probably many good answers to the question of where stay in Santorini.
 But to me, on a first visit, I decided that BOUGIE was the way to go, and that made Charisma Suites the perfect choice.

 You might also like: The Only Carry-On Suitcase You’ll Need

 Located right under the iconic windmills in Oia, Charisma’s location and overall setup are perfect if you’re looking for the quintessential (or, some might say, stereotypical) Santorini experience.
 That doesn’t mean it’s for everyone, and it certainly comes with a price tag, so I wanted to share the details of my stay.

 Before we dive into all the details of what I loved at Charisma, I don’t want to give the impression that Oia is the best place to stay in Santorini.
 It’s beautiful, but also the most crowded and cliché.
-I debated whether it was right for me as a first-time visitor, and decided to just go with splurge hotels so I didn’t have to battle the crowds as often.
+I debated whether it was right for me as a first-time visitor (this post lays out pros & cons to help you decide), and decided to just go with splurge hotels so I didn’t have to battle the crowds as often.

 But if I go back to Santorini in the future, I’ll probably try out different areas and just rent a car or book drivers everywhere (note, taxis and drivers in Santorini are EXPENSIVE).
 I’d still go for the amazing cliff views, but try out quieter Imerovigli.
 But I’m really happy I did Oia and stayed at Charisma for my first visit.

 You might also like: 9 Sunscreens I Swear by for Travel